 FHRP (First Hop Redundancy Protocol) is the family of Layer 3 protocols that lets a group of routers share a virtual IP and MAC address so end hosts have a single, stable default gateway even when the underlying router fails.
 The three protocols in the family - HSRP (Cisco), VRRP (IETF standard), and GLBP (Cisco) - all solve the same problem with slightly different mechanics.
 Without FHRP, end host default gateways become single points of failure; with FHRP, the failure of a primary router becomes a sub-second event invisible to users.

 This is the cluster overview for the full PingLabz FHRP series: the protocol family, HSRP, VRRP, GLBP, and the design patterns that integrate FHRP with STP, Layer 2 VLANs, and the rest of a Cisco campus design.
-We will work through what FHRP solves, the three protocols in the family and how they differ, the configuration patterns, and the alignment with STP that is critical for clean failover.
+We will work through what FHRP solves, the three protocols in the family and how they differ, the configuration patterns, real Cisco IOS XE captures from a lab, and the alignment with STP that is critical for clean failover.

 What FHRP Solves